open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/http.md

 1. Instrumentations SHOULD create an HTTP span for each attempt to send an HTTP request over the wire.
    In case the request is resent, the resend attempts MUST follow the [HTTP resend spec](#http-request-retries-and-redirects).
-   Instrumentations MAY emit a "logical" (encompassing) span that is a parent of all the resend attempt spans;
-   however, this span MUST NOT exhibit HTTP semantics.
+   In this case, instrumentations MUST NOT (also) emit a logical encompassing HTTP client span.

 2. If for some reason it is not possible to emit a span for each send attempt (because e.g. the instrumented library does not expose hooks that would allow this), instrumentations MAY create an HTTP span for the top-most operation of the HTTP client.